 A 1987 graduate of The University of Alabama, Jan Crawford is CBS News Chief Legal Correspondent and a regular contributor to “CBS Evening News with Scott Pelley,” “CBS This Morning,” and “Face The Nation.”
 She joined CBS News in 2009.
 She is a recognized authority on the Supreme Court, and her book “Supreme Court Conflict: The Inside Story of the Struggle for Control of the United States Supreme Court” (2007) gained critical acclaim and became a New York Times Bestseller.
 She began covering the Court in 1994 for the Chicago Tribune before becoming a law and political correspondent for ABC News, PBS and CBS News.
 She is also a graduate of the University of Chicago Law School and has taught journalism at American University.

-Bruce Culpepper was named U.S. country chair and president of Shell Oil Company in April 2016.
+Bruce Culpepper was U.S. country chair and president of Shell Oil Company from April 2016 until his retirement in December 2019.
 In this role, he is charged with establishing and advocating for innovative, industry-leading solutions for securing safe, stable and sustainable energy sources.
 He has also led regional coordination for Shell in the Americas and currently oversees corporate reputation initiatives and social investment programs in the United States.
 He graduated with honors from The University of Alabama in 1981 with a bachelor’s degree in human resources management.
 Shortly thereafter, he began his 30 plus year career with Shell at the Norco Manufacturing Complex in Louisiana.
 Since then, he has served in a number of leadership positions of increasing responsibility and scope -- both internationally and in the United States.
 He is a native of Fyffe, Alabama.

 Laurece "Rece" Davis